-CentOS 5.5, Red Hat Enterprise Linux 5.5 and Oracle Enterprise Linux 5.5
+CentOS 5.5, Red Hat Enterprise Linux 5.5 and Oracle Enterprise Linux 5.5 yum update yum install gcc followed by yum install kernel-devel

 - Add divider=10 to the kernel boot options in /etc/grub.conf to reduce the idle CPU load. - 2.
 To update your system to the latest version of the packets, open a terminal and as root, execute